Bekenn/wcdx/README.md

     * Oh, yeah, I also added windowed mode.
 At any point in the game, hit Alt-Enter to toggle between full-screen and windowed modes.
 The game will pick a pretty good default windowed size, but you can resize it to your heart's delight.
 * Removed all privileged instructions/API calls.
     * The game can now be run without using compatibility mode and without requiring administrative privileges.
-    * The game can now be run without using administrative privileges.
+    * _The game can now be run without using administrative privileges._
     * Really.
 Please stop elevating the game's privilege level.
 UAC exists for a reason; don't disable it.
 * Compatible with Windows XP and up.
     * Actually, I haven't tested it on Windows XP; let me know how it works.
 * Fixed that annoying music bug.
     * You know the one.
 You take out that fleeing salthi, and then you get that victory fanfare, and then you get that victory fanfare, and then you get that victory fanfare, and then your roommate goes crazy and tosses your computer out the nearest window.
 (Old times...)
     * Actually, this is technically a separate patch because it was a data issue, but in any case it's fixed.
+* Fixed planets.
+    * In the Kilrathi Saga, the vast emptiness of space was vastly empty.
+No longer!
+Now Windows gamers can enjoy the same stellar backdrops as everyone else!
+* Fixed the poster.
+    * Check out that poster!
 * Secret Missions 1 and 2 support!
 * Now with support for Wing Commander 2!
     * And Special Operations 1!